RIOT-OS/RIOT/tests/nanocoap_cli/README.md

 `/value`<br>
 Reads/Writes an unsigned 8-bit integer.

+`/req-opts`<br>
+Hex-dumps all options in the request message into a response.

 `/.well-known/core`<br>
 Reads the list of resources.
 Expects a block2 based request or else returns at most the first 16 bytes of the list.